sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_July_29th_2025-Summary.md

 - **Carl Ott** proposed organizing a club outing to tour the Amazon warehouse in Grapevine, TX.
   - Participants expressed interest in experiencing the logistics and automation technology employed in such facilities.

-## Conclusions
-- Continued exploration and troubleshooting are critical for successful robotics and electronics projects.
-- Sharing experiences and solutions fosters community learning and innovation.
-- Participation in tech tours, like the proposed Amazon warehouse visit, could offer valuable insights into large-scale automation.

 ## Referenced Links
 - **Carl Ott** provided a link to [NavBot-EN01](https://navbot.com/en/product/navbot-en01/).
 - **Ponder SomeMore** shared links to YouTube videos and the [NASA JPL Open Source Rover GitHub page](https://github.com/nasa-jpl/open-source-rover).
 - **Harold Pulcher** shared links related to an MP3 player and Bluetooth speaker projects.
 - **ed mart** provided a social media link related to the Amazon tour.

-This meeting highlighted the intersection of robotics, electronics technology, and hands-on experimentation, emphasizing the importance of community knowledge-sharing for advancing personal and group projects.